Analyze the COVID-19 pandemic

 Pull up Google Sheets and create a new, blank spreadsheet.
 You can title it Data Commons COVID-19 analysis or any other name of your choosing.

-To enable the Data Commons API in your spreadsheet, ensure that the Data Commons extension is installed and available under the Extensions tab in the main menu.
-Hover over the Data Commons menu item, then click on the Fill Place DCIDs option.
+To enable the Data Commons API in your spreadsheet, ensure that the Data Commons extension is installed and available under the Extensions menu.
+Hover over the Data Commons menu item, then click on the Fill place DCIDs option.

 A menu should pop up on the right side of the Sheets web application.
 Type the name of any place desired; its DCID should populate into the A1 entry of the chart.
 This step is required to enable the Data Commons API.